Welcome to today's edition of the Rush 24-7 podcast.

 Well, Jeremiah Wright's gone, huh?

-We're gonna find this out.
+We're going to find this out.

 This is news to me.

-Where'd they put him?
+Where did they put him?

 Okay, Jeremiah Wright gone.

-Here's uh this morning.
+Here's this morning.

-I don't want to be accused of racism.
+And in this highly charged racial atmosphere, I don't want to be accused of racism.

-So if they say kumo, it's kumo.
+So if they say Kumo, it's Kumo.

-So anyway, Chris Kumo says, You you believe uh that what uh what the Reverend uh has said doesn't go beyond the pale of what he preaches in terms of religion, it doesn't deserve any more scrutiny than that.
+So anyway, Chris Kumo says, you believe that what the Reverend has said doesn't go beyond the pale of what he preaches in terms of religion.

 It doesn't have anything to do with politics.